BiboyQG/SPIN/README.md

 docker compose up -d && make migrate-up
 ```

+You should also setup the environment variables inside the `.envrc` file.

 #### Launching Server

 Then we need to setup server-side to provide the service to the clients.
 To launch our OpenAI-compatible server, simply: